israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 var biggestInt = 9007199254740991;
 var smallestInt = -9007199254740991;

 When parsing data that has been serialized to JSON, integer values falling out of this range can be expected to become corrupted when JSON parser coerces them to Number type.
+Using String instead is a possible workaround.